 There’s never going to be a perfect, easier time.
 Might as well start now.

 Since the point of this blog is to be candid, here’s a truth for ya; I’ve seen the inside of a psych ward firsthand.
-Either that makes me neurotic, or that makes me cool, because Eminem—one of the greatest rappers of our time—has too.
+Either that makes me neurotic, a victim of the overmedicalization of America, or cool, because Eminem—one of the greatest rappers of our time—has too.
 Unfortunately a statement like that in today’s society will be met with concern and taboo, no matter how cool or uncool you are.
 But the shock value of my suffering and experiences is beside the point.